CelestialGaming/Basic-Face-Tracking/README.md

 To use this project, you'll need to have OpenCV or CV2 installed.
 I also used enespolat25's repository for the XML file, which is included in this project.

 # Programs used:
-I created this project using PyCharm, which is a popular and powerful integrated development environment.
+I created this project using PyCharm

 # What's broken:
 Please note that the "pseyecam" element is a separate project that I might move to a different repository.
 For now, please disregard it.